joewalker/gcli/docs/index.md

     can't be changed.
 Boolean toggles are assumed to be off by default, and should be named to match.
-- A ``manual`` property for parameters is exactly analogous to the ``manual`` property for commands - descriptive text that is longer than than 40 characters.
+- A ``manual`` property for parameters is exactly analogous to the ``manual`` property for commands - descriptive text that is longer than than 20 characters.

+### Other command formats

+There are 3 different formats in which commands can be written.

+1. Object Literal syntax.
+This is the format used in the examples used above.
+   It is the way GCLI stores commands internally, so it is to some extent the 'native' syntax.
+2. Function Metadata Syntax.
+This is ideal for decorating existing functions with the metadata to allow use with GCLI.
+3. Object Metadata Syntax.
+This is ideal for grouping related commands together.

 ### Object Literal Syntax

-This method is simplest and closest to how GCLI works internally.
-It is designed for situations when you are creating a single command specifically for GCLI.
-The parameters to the exec function are designed to allow output without generating a request object first, or specifically asking for the environment.
+This is designed for situations when you are creating a single command specifically for GCLI.
+The parameters to the exec function are designed to be useful when you have a large number of parameters, and to give direct access to the environment (if set).

     canon.addCommand({
       name: 'echo',